SKU: 60100441

 Clean the surface with Linseed Soap and water to remove dust and dirt from the wood with a brush.
 Rinse well and allow to dry.

 Pine Tar comes concentrated and can be applied on its own or diluted.
 There are many old recipes.
-For most applications on wood, we like to mix 50/50 with Purified Linseed Oil and apply the mixture warm (approx. 60ºC) and to a warm surface in order to avoid the need for solvents.
-This helps to promote penetration into the wood for a long-lasting result.
+For most applications on absorbent wood, we like to mix 50/50 with Purified Linseed Oil and apply the mixture warm (approx. 60ºC / 140ºF) and to a warm surface in order to avoid the need for solvents.
+This helps to promote penetration into the wood for best protection.
 Adjust the ratio according to your project.
+See the Auson Technical Data Sheet below for more detail.

 The approximate spread rate of this pine tar mixture is 60-100 sqft per litre, depending on the mixing ratio, density, smoothness, and overall condition of the substrate.
 It is also important to consider the environmental conditions.
 See the Auson Technical Data Sheet below for more detail.